mikelikesto/iptoemail/README.md

 # iptoemail
-A Simple program that uses ssmtp to send your ip to your chosen email
+A Simple program that uses ssmtp to send your ip to your chosen email.
+For a automated version, please check out iptoemailon, which will send a email out everytime your ip has changed.

 requires ssmp